gaboesquivel/gaboesquivel/content/cv/fullstack.md

 ---
 key: fullstack
-professionalTitle: Senior Full Stack Engineer
+professionalTitle: Senior Product Engineer, Full Stack
 summary: >-
   I build the interface and the services behind it, on web and mobile.
 15+ years across TypeScript, React, React Native, Next.js, Node.js, PostgreSQL, and